What Is Precocious Puberty?

 - Inflammation of the brain, sometimes from an infection

-While they aren't necessarily causes, a number of factors seem to be related to early puberty.
+While they aren't necessarily causes, a number of things are linked to early puberty.
 They include:

 - Gender.
 Girls are 10 times as likely to have central precocious puberty as boys.

 - Genetics.
-Occasionally, precocious puberty can be triggered by genetic mutations that trigger the release of sex hormones.
-Most often these children have a parent or sibling with similar genetic abnormalities.
+Sometimes, genetic mutations that trigger the release of sex hormones can lead to precocious puberty.
+Most often, these children have a parent or sibling with similar genetic problems.

 - Race.
-Researchers don’t know why, but on average, African-American girls seem to start puberty about a year earlier than white girls.
-Some experts say that puberty should only be considered early in African-American girls if it happens before age 6.
+Researchers don’t know why, but on average, African American girls seem to start puberty about a year earlier than white girls.

 - International adoption.
-One study showed that children who are adopted from overseas are 10-20 times more likely to develop precocious puberty.
-Again, experts aren't sure why, but the uncertainty of the exact ages of the adopted children might bias the study results.
+One study showed that children who are adopted outside the U.S. are 10-20 times more likely to develop precocious puberty.
+Experts aren't sure why, but the uncertainty of the exact ages of the adopted children might bias the study results.

 - Obesity.
-A number of studies have shown an association between obesity in young girls and an increased risk of precocious puberty.
-However, researchers don't know how direct the link is.
-Obesity does not seem to be connected to early puberty in boys.
+A number of studies have shown a link between obesity in young girls and an increased risk of precocious puberty.
+But researchers don't know how direct the tie is.
+Obesity doesn’t seem to be connected to early puberty in boys.

 For kids, early puberty can cause physical and emotional problems.
 They include:

 - Short stature.
 While kids with precocious puberty are often tall for their age, some wind up short as adults.
 Why?
 Once puberty is over, growth stops.
-Since precocious puberty ends earlier than normal puberty, these kids stop growing at an earlier age -- and sometimes, the end result may be a shorter height than they would have otherwise had.
+Since precocious puberty ends earlier than normal puberty, these kids stop growing at an earlier age.
+The result may be a shorter height than they would have otherwise had.

 - Behavior problems.
-Some studies have found an association between early puberty and behavior problems, particularly in kids with developmental delays.
-However, many experts consider the evidence weak.
+Some studies have found a link between early puberty and behavior problems, particularly in kids with developmental delays.
+But other experts say the proof is weak.

 - Early sexual activity.
-Although parents might worry, there's not strong evidence that kids with early puberty are likelier to be sexually active at a younger age.
+Although parents might worry, there's no strong evidence that kids with early puberty are more likely to be sexually active at a younger age.

 - Other risks.
 Some studies have found a link between early puberty in girls and a slightly increased risk of breast cancer later in life.
-However, the evidence is not clear.
-More research needs to be done.
+But the evidence isn’t clear.
+We need more research to be sure.

 As a parent, it's easy to worry about early puberty.
 There's no doubt that you should take any signs seriously.
-If your child shows signs of early puberty, they should be evaluated by a pediatric endocrinologist.
+If your child shows signs of early puberty, their doctor may suggest they get checked out by a pediatric endocrinologist.

-But kids and their parents should not view precocious puberty as a fearful medical diagnosis.
+But that doesn’t mean kids and their parents should view precocious puberty as a fearful medical diagnosis.

 Here are a few other things to remember:

-- Symptoms that might seem like early puberty are often unrelated and resolve on their own.
+- Symptoms that might seem like early puberty are often unrelated and clear up on their own.

-- When a doctor and parents decide treatment is necessary, it is usually quite effective.
+- When a doctor and parents decide treatment is necessary, it usually works well.

 - Most kids with signs of early puberty do fine, medically, psychologically, and socially.